alpheusday/rowid.rs/README.md

 ## Quick Start

-You may create a RowID with the following code:
+You may create an ID with the following code:

 ```rust
 use rowid::rowid;